PillowD/autohotkey/README.md

 v2_A_Cursor ;   Report cursor type when you click the mouse working code

-v2_ByRef_and_Deref.ahk  ;    Referencing and Dereferencing a variable working coce
+v2_ByRef_and_Deref.ahk  ;    Referencing and Dereferencing a variable working code

 v2_Command_line_parameter ;   use Win-R or a cmd window to pass command line params to the script working code